 Do you measure the success of your business solely in terms of profit and loss?
 This is crucial information, of course, but to get a truly accurate measurement of the state of your company’s financial health, consider broadening the scope of your analysis.

-Here are four tips for assessing how well your business is performing.
+These four tips will help you assess how well your business is performing:

 1. Identify your goals.
 What do you aim to accomplish?
 Significant goals may include increasing market share, improving customer retention rates, and generating a higher volume of online traffic.
 In any case, until you know what you want, you can’t measure what you have.

 Write down your goals in as much detail as possible.
 What percentage of market share do you want to achieve?
 By what percentage do you want to improve sales conversion rates?
 Goals should present challenges to your business, but none that you can’t reasonably hope to accomplish.

 2. Develop key performance indicators.
 Most businesses rely on financial statements and sales results as their primary indicators of performance, but you can develop many other “1KPIs” that fit your particular enterprise.

 Where are your company’s strengths and weaknesses?
 By focusing on specific indicators, you can measure performance against the goals you’ve identified.
 KPIs track performance, thus leading the way toward improving performance where it’s needed most.
 In this way, you create a history of how well your business performs over weeks, months, and years.
 From this history, you’ll be able to quantify success and make note of warning signs where changes are necessary.

 3. Determine appropriate metrics.
 Examples of relevant indicators may include: